sjl/learnvimscriptthehardway/introduction.markdown

 [Learn Vimscript the Hard Way][book] is a book for users of the [Vim][] editor who want to learn how to customize Vim.

-Before reading this book you should be comfortable using Vim and know what terms like "buffer", "window" and "insert mode" mean.
+It is *not* a guide to *using* Vim.
+Before reading this book you should be comfortable editing text in Vim and know what terms like "buffer", "window" and "insert mode" mean.

 The book is divided roughly into three sections: